 Today I was standing at work watching the rain wash over the city.
 It made me think of pizza and Netflix and cuddles.
 But also made me think about so many of my super amazing girlfriends who can’t find decent partners.
-They’re so pretty and talented and awesome, and it got me wondering about dating apps and online dating sites like Romance Compass.
+They’re so pretty and talented and awesome, and it got me wondering about dating apps and online dating sites like Casanova Style.
 Are there ANY success stories out there?
 Do people really find true love?

 So I asked my Facebook feed (my husband was mightly unimpressed!):